Health Information and Tools > Patient Care Handouts > Prostate Cancer Screening: Care Instructions

 The main screening test for prostate cancer is the prostate-specific antigen (PSA) test.
 This is a blood test that measures how much PSA is in your blood.
 A high level may mean that you have an enlarged prostate, an infection, or cancer.

-Along with the PSA test, you may have a digital (finger) rectal examination.
-This examination checks for anything abnormal in your prostate.
-To do the examination, the doctor puts a lubricated, gloved finger into your rectum.
+Along with the PSA test, you may have a digital (finger) rectal exam.
+This exam checks for anything abnormal in your prostate.
+To do the exam, the doctor puts a lubricated, gloved finger into your rectum.

-If these tests point to cancer, you may need a prostate biopsy.
+If these tests suggest cancer, you may need a prostate biopsy to see if there are cancer cells in the prostate.

 What are the pros and cons of screening?